 Common Mortgage Refinance Fees

 Although my mortgage refinance was considered a “no-cost refinance,” there are still plenty of mortgage refinance fees the lender ends up paying at closing.
+These mortgage refinances fees are very similar to a regular-cost refinance.

 Just know that if you go the “no-cost refinance” route, you end up paying a slightly higher mortgage rate or get less credits back because lenders have to make money too.
 In other words, instead of getting 2.625% for my 7/1 ARM, I may have been able to get 2.5% if I was willing to pay $5,000+ in fees.